emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 666888,A21,1,server.meigps.com,8800,em,,
 ```

-Where `666888` is the default superpassword (not the SMS password).
+Where `666888` is the default super password (not the SMS password).

-Both SMS and Superpassword can be changed and would then need to be replaced in the SMS command.
+Both SMS and super password can be changed and would then need to be replaced in the SMS command.

 ## Elinz GPS APN configuration